 Co-owner Lazy Acre Alpacas/ medical consultant/tours

-I have been a RN for 44 years and continue to work in Nursing Education.
-My speciality is helping with medical issues, giving tours and managing the stores.
+I have been a RN for 45 years and continue to work in Nursing Education.
+My speciality on the farm is helping with medical issues, giving tours and managing the stores.

 Care Taker of Alpacas/ Tour Guide